 Check out this collection of Unitarian Universalist (UU) resources to help increase your congregation’s intentional multicultural ministry and racial justice work!

 - Keep Talking, Start Doing: An online resource from Multicultural Ministries lifting up ten ways to deepen congregations’ multiculturalism journeys.

 - Catalyst Newsletter & Welcoming Congregation Bulletin: Electronic newsletters on racial and ethnic concerns and deppening Welcoming Congregation work, respectively, from Multicultural Ministries.

 - Just Acts and other social justice newsletters from the UUA: Electronic newsletters on social justice topics.

 - Standing on the Side of Love: A public advocacy campaign that offers a platform for UUs and other people of faith to challenge oppression and violence based on race, ethnicity, immigration status, sexual orientation, gender identity, and other identities.

 - Congregational Stories & Best Practices: A collection of stories of transformative justice ministry including the action steps and resources each congregation used.

-- Recommended Books: An online list of recommended books for engagement with anti-racism and multiculturalism.
-Great books for congregational discussion include Soul Work by Marjorie Bowens-Wheatley and Nancy Palmer Jones; Privilege, Power, and Difference (2nd ed.) by Allan G. Johnson; and Salsa, Soul, and Spirit by Juana Bordas.
+- Recommended Books: Great books for congregational discussion include Soul Work by Marjorie Bowens-Wheatley and Nancy Palmer Jones; Privilege, Power, and Difference by Allan G. Johnson; and Salsa, Soul, and Spirit by Juana Bordas.